This annual list of the best tax preparation franchises was revised and updated on February 24, 2022.

 The chain is known for running great specials, such as offering people $100 to switch to Jackson Hewitt, or checking a customer’s most recent filing to see if they should have gotten a higher refund and perhaps file an amended return.
 It offers zero-fee, 0% APR refund advances of certain amounts, or a larger refund advance loan with a 2% fee through MetaBank.

-Founded by Jackson Hewitt in 1985 and franchising since 1986, the number of locations has declined only slightly in recent years to the current total of 5,779 (although this is 33 more than the previous year’s total of 5,746), of which 1,857 are company-owned and all are located in the US.
+Founded by Jackson Hewitt in 1985 and franchising since 1986, the number of locations has declined in recent years from 6,781 in 2013 to the current total of 5,607 (down from the previously reported total of 5,781), of which 1,936 are company-owned and all are located in the US.

 3. Liberty Tax Service